-Staging allows you to easily transfer changes made to pages or objects in a Kentico instance on one server to a different instance on another server.
+Staging allows you to easily transfer changes made to pages or objects from one Kentico instance to another Kentico instance (typically hosted on a different server).
 You can also perform complete synchronization of all pages and objects.
 All connected instances must use the same version of Kentico.
 Staging is particularly useful if you need to synchronize multiple environments during development, for example:

 Development -> Testing -> Editing (staging) -> Live (production)

 All pages stored in the content tree of websites can be synchronized.
 However, not all objects in Kentico support synchronization.
 Make sure you read through the What can be synchronized section for more information.

 Configuring content staging - to allow synchronization, you need to configure the Kentico instances that you wish to connect.

 Bi-directional content staging - explains how to configure servers to be both target and source servers at the same time.
 Allows transferring of changes in both directions.